 Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 While in college I did several projects with Arduino boards.
 I started with the basic Arduino Uno, but later bought several different Arduino shields for various projects.
 The standard design of Arduino has helped them become one of the top entry-level embedded system platforms.
 Arduinos are often used to prototype IoT devices, which are mostly modular.
 Since the IoT is inherently extensible, PCB design for IoT devices should be as well.
-Adopting a modular design for your IoT PCBs will help you design more efficiently, and reduce manufacturing costs for your PCBs.
+Adopting a modular PCB design for your IoT PCBs will help you design more efficiently, and reduce manufacturing costs for your PCB module.

 The Internet of Things!

-As engineers, one of our worst nightmares is doing the same pointless thing over and over again.
 I once interned in a testing lab where I ran the same test on a broken machine every day for 4 months.
 My supervisor hoped I could find some kind of correlation in the data I collected, but there was none.
 That machine is still being tested by some poor intern, spitting out bad data.
 With a traditional design mindset, you’ll end up doing the monotonous work of designing 10 similar boards, for 10 similar products.
 I may wear monotone colors, but that doesn’t mean I enjoy monotony.
 Extensible design means producing one board that works for all 10 products.
 You can benefit from this design philosophy by streamlining your PCB’s design, tailoring, testing, and sales.

 Tailoring - So, what if your customer now wants to make a WiFi shoe?
 It will probably have similar functionality to the WiFi chair, but different structural requirements.
 Well, I’m sorry, but you’ll have to make some alterations so your basic board will work.
 However, it’s often easier to change an existing board than to make an entirely new one.